 19. Tucson, Arizona

 A common feature of the most beautiful American cities in this post is sunshine.
 Tucson‘s warm and dry climate has earned it the name The City of Sunshine.

 San Xavier del Bac Mission or the White Dove of the Desert is a stunning building in the southwest of Tuscon.

 Saguaro National Park has the tallest species of cactus in North America, the saguaro cactus.
 The park is full of scenic drives and hiking trails that offer the chance to see local wildlife and more cacti and trees.

 Tucson Mountain Park covers over 20,000 acres and is also the home of the Old Tucson Movie Studios and the Arizona-Sonora Desert Museum.
 The old movie studios have recreated a 19th-century style western town.
-This town may look familiar as it has been used as the set for many films and tv shows.
+This town may look familiar as it has been used as the setting for many films and tv shows.

 El Presidio Historic District is a mix of Spanish and American architectural styles with many beautifully restored adobe houses.
 The area also includes Old Town Artisans, an old-style marketplace.

 Mount Lemmon Scenic Byway is a beautiful 27 mile one-way road that runs through the Santa Catalina Range.
 Experience several landscapes along the way.
 There are plenty of places to stop and admire the view.

 If you’re looking for some exercise and a great view head to Tumamoc Hill.
 The path is 3.1 miles return.